Why would game industry veteran Phil Harrison join Google?

 As for Sony and Microsoft, he said, “The thing Sony has done incredibly well over many years is build up a very powerful distribution network outside of the U.S. and the U.K. I don’t think people truly understand how powerful that is and how much effort it’s taken.
 That’s part of it.
 But I also think Sony was just very clear about their proposition.
 It’s a powerful game console, no ambiguity.
 That’s what they tried to sell.
 Microsoft had a more challenged message at the beginning.
 They’ve acknowledged that themselves.
 But I think Microsoft has made a fantastic recovery.
 It’s still to play for.”

-He made a comment how it was tough for small companies to make console games.
+He made a comment about how it was tough for small companies to make console games.

 “To make a console game as an indie, unless you have a sugar daddy relationship with the platform holder effectively sponsoring you, it’s really hard to make money,” he said.